rjamag/coding-challenge/README.md

+# Coding Challenge

+This is coding challenge based on the React & Appolo Tutorial.

+Front-End: React and Appolo.
+Back-End: Node.js, Express and GraphQL - Prisma.
+Tests: Jest, Enzyme and Wallaby.

 # React & Apollo Tutorial

 This is the sample project that belongs to the [React & Apollo Tutorial](https://www.howtographql.com/react-apollo/0-introduction/) on How to GraphQL.